MediaSFU/MediaSFUOpen/README.md

 Once the installation is complete, your MediaSFU application will be running with SSL enabled, providing a secure streaming environment.

+## Running on Localhost

+To run MediaSFU on localhost with SSL, follow these additional steps:

+1. **Generate SSL Certificates:**

+    Generate SSL certificates and paste them into the `local.com.key` and `local.com.pem` files located in the ssl folder of in the project directory.

+2. **Run the Localhost Server:**

+    Use the `index_localhost.js` file to run the server on localhost.

+    ```bash
+    npm start index_localhost.js
+    ```

+    Ensure that you access the application using `https` to utilize the SSL certificates.

 # Cloud recording  is provided by [MediaSFU.com](https://mediasfu.com) as a paid feature.